Vyral/scott-voak/_posts/2019-03-18-how-to-start-building-your-real-estate-investment-portfolio.md

 {% include youtube.html %}

-If you’re thinking of investing in real estate, there are certain steps you need to take to make sure you build your portfolio the right way.
+<p style="text-align: center;"><em>If you’re thinking of investing in real estate, there are certain steps you need to take to make sure you build your portfolio the right way.</em></p>

 If you’re looking to start your real estate investment portfolio, there are several steps you need to take before actually purchasing a home.&nbsp;